mssngr/pokedex-challenge/README.md

 - Build out filter checkboxes or dropdowns or menus that add filter arguments to your `pokemonMany` query to the API
 - Implement filtering on the `pokemonMany` query within the API, handling both `types` and `weaknesses` filters

-# Tips
+# UX Notes:

-Here's some tips you might find handy:

-- If you use an IDE like VS Code or Atom, install the ESLint and Prettier extensions.
-They help development a _lot!_
-- Don't focus too much on UX or pretty design.
+Don't focus too much on UX or pretty design.
 Focus more on meeting the Acceptance Criteria and writing clean code.

+# Technical Direction:
-- We're fans of the Functional Programming paradigm.
-As you code, thinking about how you can make your functions pure and avoid mutating objects.
+Implement solutions that are adhere to the Functional Programming paradigm.
+Make sure functions are pure and avoid mutating objects.

+# Developer Notes for Reviewers:
+## API
+### api/src/index.ts:
+- Imported helper function to support search
+- Implemented a fuzzy search resolver via pokemonFilterByName query
+- Added filter to pokemonMany query
+- Throughout changes utilized non-mutating methods

+- Next steps: Search and filter meet the Acceptance Criteria, however I would next discuss with team whether we want to use a library or build out a more robust search and filter logic
+    - After doing research, syllable focused filtering for search added the most value to start, however there are other robust features we could implement using Levenshtein distance and / or phonetic algorithms

+### api/src/utils/utils.ts:
+- Created utility method to abstract away fuzzy search implementation details
+- [Add pros cons to approach, fulfilled A/C, next steps]

+## UI
+### ui/src/screens/Home.tsx:
+- Imported helper function to support titlecasing
+- Implemented local state tracking for:
+    - search field
+    - filter values array

+    - type and weakness checkboxes:
+        - flying
+        - fire
+        - water
+        - electric

+- Handle change functions for search and filter
+- Added state to reach router navigate function for the three user flows:
+    - Return all pokemon
+    - Return pokemon using search filter
+    - Return pokemon using types and weaknesses checkbox filters

+- Added search input field and button
+- Added types and weaknesses checkbox inputs and button

+### ui/src/screens/pokemon/Pokemon.tsx:
+- added POKEMON_SEARCH_BY_NAME & POKEMON_FILTER_BY_TYPES_AND_WEAKNESSES queries
+- Modularized views for all, search, filter
+- Created reusable view component -> PokemonList

+- Next steps: discuss with team longer term architecture and if we want to implement a container & view component organizational structure

+### ui/src/components/PokemonList.tsx
+- Created reusable view component -> PokemonList

+### ui/src/utils/utils.ts:
+- Titlecasing helper util